spell

 Basic Membership Is Free.

-Basic membership is enough for many writers.
+Basic membership is sufficient for many writers.

 Benefit from unlimited access to the Writing Lab for critiques using the Litopia® Method… Start your own writer’s blog on our powerful platform… And of course, maximum support from the oldest and friendliest community for writers on the ‘net.